SquadFM/Squad-Field-Manual/README.md

 [Back to top](#content)

+### Remove Mods
+- Mods can cause Squad to crash after major updates.
+- Try to remove mods if you're experiencing issues that can't be resolved with any of the guides above.

 ## OBS Setup
 - If you don't want to record your games you can skip this chapter.
 - OBS (Open Broadcaster Software) is free software to record your gameplay.
 You can also use it to stream your games on various platforms.